VasilDimitroff/Design-Patterns-with-.NET/README.md

 The example is based on ASP.NET Core and it is implemented with .NET 8 so be sure that your configuration supports this version of the platform.

+To use it, just send a GET request to some of endpoints and the action will send you a JSON object.

 ### Facade

 Facade is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.